Deep-Commit/gswarm/README.md

 ### What is Discord Verification?

 The Discord verification system allows you to:
-- Get a special purple "GSwarm" role in the Discord server
+- Get a special "GSwarm" role in the Discord server
 - Access verified-only channels and features
 - Show your verification status to other community members
 - Display your node statistics and ranking information